 Does an Old Will, Old Trust, or Previous Estate Plan Apply in a Blended Family?

 What if Mark already has a will from his previous marriage?
 Won’t that decide who gets what?
-Can some kind of blended family will solve the problem?
+Can blended family wills solve the problem?

 Probably not.
 A will is essentially just instructions to the probate judge about how you would like things to happen.
 It does not ensure your wishes will be met, especially if it’s an out-of-date will from a previous marriage.
 Also, if nothing was updated, nothing is clear.

-So, how do we make sure Mark’s family does not end up in probate, his assets are distributed according to his wishes, and his goals for both his families are met?
+So, how do we ensure Mark’s family does not end up in probate, his assets are distributed according to his wishes, and his goals for both his families are met?

-The Good News: There Are Options for Estate Plans for Blended Families
+The Good News: There Are Options for Estate Planning for Blended Families

 For starters, as soon as Mark married Kim, an alarm should have gone off in his head that he needed to update his estate plan.
 Any big life event—births, deaths, divorces, marriages, or an inheritance for you, your spouse, or your heirs—are indicators that you need to revisit your estate plan.
 When Mark and Kim’s child was born, the plan should have been updated again.